MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 ## Capacity planning

-It is important to make sure you have planned enough capacity between connectors to handle the expected traffic volume.
-We recommend that each connector group has at least two connectors to provide high availability and scale.
-Having three connectors is optimal in case you may need to service a machine at any point.
+Plan for enough capacity between connectors to handle the expected traffic volume.
+At least two connectors in a connector group provide high availability and scale.
+But three connectors are optimal.

-In general, the more users you have, the larger a machine you'll need.
-Below is a table giving an outline of the volume and expected latency different machines can handle.
-Note it is all based on expected Transactions Per Second (TPS) rather than by user since usage patterns vary and can't be used to predict load.
-There will also be some differences based on the size of the responses and the backend application response time - larger response sizes and slower response times will result in a lower Max TPS.
-We also recommend having additional machines so that the distributed load across the machines always provides ample buffer.
-The extra capacity will ensure that you have high availability and resiliency.
+The table provides volume and expected latency for different machine specifications.
+The data is based on expected Transactions Per Second (TPS) rather than by user because usage patterns vary and can't be used to predict load.
+There are some differences based on the size of the responses and the backend application response time - larger response sizes and slower response times will result in a lower Max TPS.
+Additional machines distribute load and provide ample buffer.
+Extra capacity ensures high availability and resiliency.

 |Cores|RAM|Expected Latency (MS)-P99|Max TPS|
 | ----- | ----- | ----- | ----- |